rockoder/rockoder.github.io/_posts/2018-02-11-so-good-they-cant-ignore-you.md

 I wanted to write a summary of the book for my reference.
 I ended up creating a flow chart instead.
 [Here](https://github.com/rockoder/rockoder.github.io/blob/master/public/images/posts/2018-02-11-so-good-they-cant-ignore-you) is the XML file generated using http://draw.io.
 Please feel free to edit and raise PR if you find something to improve.

+Note that some loop completions and abstractions for simplification are my derivations and not necessarily directly mentioned in the book.

 ![]({{ site.url }}/public/images/posts/2018-02-11-so-good-they-cant-ignore-you/so-good-they-cant-ignore-you-flow-chart.png)